matteoferla/viral-chembl/README.md

 A major problem is that the target ID is `Unchecked` (22226) for a large amount of assays.
 I believe this is why there is this incongruity.
+Ultimately, this could be related to the issues arising from the polyprotein nature of viral genomes.